azilinskaite/Fake_Store/README.md

   - If the product ID already exists in the cart, the quantity is updated.
   - If the product ID does not exist, the object is added to the cart array.
 - **Cart Storage**: The cart data is stored in `localStorage`, so that when you come back to the site it will be there.

-## Improvements
-- We could build a Cron loading the products every day and displaying them using JSON.
-This creates way faster loading speed.
-- Adding more Jest checks like:
-    - Is the hamburger menu working
-    - Are there products in the categories
-    - Does the cart open
-    - How many payment options are there
-- Use of coding guidelines
-- Better use of the DRY principle
-- Removing the innerHTML methods for better security
-- SEO and pagespeed improvements